kwahoo2/johny5/README.md

  # About

  This is a super simple script to make 3D (stereo) 180 x 180 degrees videos from videos recorded on modified Gear 360.
-It currently runs on Linux and supports 3840 x 1920 videos from the first generation of Gear 360 (Samsung SM-C200).
+It currently runs on Linux and supports 3840 x 1920 videos from the first generation Gear 360 (Samsung SM-C200).

  # How to modify Gear 360

  Recording stereoscopic video requires two cameras facing in the same direction.
 You need tear down a Gear 360, put cameras in a new case, on the same plane.
-They have to be rotated by 90 degrees, otherwise ribbons whould be too short.
+They have to be rotated by 90 degrees, otherwise the ribbons would be too short.

  ![Rotated](camera.jpg)